tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-08-13-groovy-dsl.markdown

 For simplicity, `println` statements will be used in the following examples.

 The advantage of DSL is that the **developers** can implement the backend in some fully-featured language such as Java but the **users** don't need to know such language to use it.
-Such a separation is common in DevOps and automation frameworks where the users want the flexibility of configuring based on their needs but don't want to get exposed to the implementation details below.
+Such a separation is common in DevOps and automation frameworks where the users want the flexibility of configuring based on their needs but don't want to get exposed to the implementation details (which are usually ugly and compplicated).
 Instead, the **users** only need to learn the DSL to use it while still have the flexibility to do what they want.
-One example can be found in data science domain where data scientists are usually more comfortable in R or SQL but automated deployment frameworks or tools can be in another language such as Java.
+One example can be found in data science domain where data scientists are usually more comfortable developing in R or SQL but automated deployment frameworks or tools can be in another language such as Java.

 ### Version 1: Java-like standard implementation